 Google Translate uses Computer Vision to help people navigate in foreign places.
-If you come across a road sign in a foreign language,

 Computers are trained on labeled, digital data.
 They identify patterns in images and ingest information accordingly.
 Computers depend on different algorithms to extract, identify and understand information from one or many images.

 Lets now see why is it important and how is it being used across industries.